If you are using WPML, Polylang or Polylang Pro, download and install the Multilingual add-on to integrate your translations with FacetWP.

 WPML and Polylang automatically query only posts for the current language.
 When the Multilingual add-on is active, FacetWP also expects posts to have a language.
 It gets the current language from the page and stores it in the FWP_HTTP['lang'] parameter in order to remember it during facet refresh, and filter only the posts in this language.

-There are some scenarios in which this language parameter causes unexpected filtering issues.
+There are some scenarios in which this language parameter causes unexpected filtering issues, like empty facets or no results after filtering.
 You may for example have a listing template that queries a custom post type with no language set for its posts, on which you are effectively not using WPML or Polylang.
 Or you may have an archive in which you want to retrieve and filter posts of all languages.
-In these situations you need to prevent FacetWP from using the current language when filtering.
+In these situations, you need to prevent FacetWP from using the current language when filtering.

 To remove the language parameter from FacetWP’s AJAX refresh, add the following snippet to your (child) theme’s functions.php: